NeoApplications/Neo-Store/README.md

 key.password=key-password
 ```

-Run `./gradlew assembleRelease` to build the package, which can be installed using the Android
+Run `./gradlew assembleRelease` to build the *.apk package, which can be installed using the Android
 package manager.

 ## 👁️‍🗨️ Translations